-Preview the Menu – Since there are probably more food booths than time, study the menu to see what you are most inclined to try.
-I hope this year they bring back the lavender lemonade, that was so good!
+Preview the Menu – Since there are more food booths than time, study the menu to see what you are most inclined to try.
+One of my Flower and Garden Festival favorites is the Lavender Lemonade, so good!

 Don’t Skip the Butterfly Garden – If you are able, visit the Flower and Garden Festival Butterfly Garden near the festival start.
 So many more butterflies!
 Since the butterflies are just kept in the tent by a lightweight chain curtain, butterflies escape over time.

 Check the Concert Schedule – Just like the Food & Wine Festival the Flower & Garden Festival has a concert series.
-For 2017 the popular Garden Rocks concert series will expand to four days each week, with three concerts each Friday through Monday presenting pop musicians that span multiple genres over four decades.
+For 2018 the popular Garden Rocks concert series will expand to four days each week, with three concerts each Friday through Monday presenting pop musicians that span multiple genres over four decades.
 You can even get preferred seating with a dining package.
-More details will be available at epcotinspring.com.

-- Topiaries of Donald Duck and nephews Huey, Dewey and Louie will share Future World space in front of Spaceship Earth with Chip and Dale for a “Fresh Epcot” selfie and family photo opportunity.
+- Topiaries of Donald Duck and nephews Huey, Dewey and Louie will share Future World space behind of Spaceship Earth for a “Fresh Epcot” selfie and family photo opportunity.